tinymce/tinymce-docs/quick-start.md

 <script src='{{ site.cdnurl }}'></script>
 ```

-> Tip: We give you a complete html snippet in Step 2.
+> Tip: We give you a complete HTML snippet in Step 2.

 ## Step 2: Initialize TinyMCE as part of a web form